 In this blog post I will show you how to extend your trial period to three years.
 The evaluation version of Windows Server 2012 / 2016 is valid for 180 days and you can convert your trial version to retail.

 To explore Windows Server 2016 or 2019 download it here:

-After installing, you can try it for 180 days.
+After installing, you can try it out for 180 days.
 After 180 days you and your system will run into troubles for sure.
 But the good news is: You can extend the period to another 180 days up to 3 years.

 Extending the Trial Period

 First, take a look at your desktop.
 You should see the countdown in the corner down right.